Bureau of Indian Affairs, Interior.

 During the life of the EMDP project, quarterly written reports are to be submitted to the DEMD project monitor for the project.
 The beginning and ending quarter periods are to be based on the actual start date of the EMDP project.
 This date can be determined between DEMD's project monitor and the tribe.

-The quarterly report can be a one to two page summary of events, accomplishments, problems and/or results that took place during the quarter.
-Quarterly reports are due two weeks after the end of a project's fiscal quarter.
+The quarterly report can be a one- to two-page summary of events, accomplishments, problems and results that took place during the quarter.
+Quarterly reports are due 2 weeks after the end of a project's fiscal quarter.

 2. Final Reporting Requirements

 - Delivery Schedules.
-The tribe must deliver all products and data generated by the proposed assessment project to DEMD's office within two weeks after completion of the project.
+The tribe must deliver all products and data generated by the proposed assessment project to DEMD's office within 2 weeks after completion of the project.

 - Mandatory Requirement to Provide Reports and Data in Digital Form.
 The DEMD maintains a repository for all energy and mineral data on Indian lands, much of it derived from these energy and mineral development reports.
 As EMDP projects produce reports with large amounts of raw and processed data, analyses and assays, DEMD requires that deliverable products be provided in digital format, along with printed hard copies.

 - Number of Copies.
-When a tribe prepares a contract for energy and mineral development, they must describe the deliverable products and include a requirement that the products be prepared in standard format (see format description above).
-Each energy and mineral development contract will provide funding for a total of six (6) printed and six (6) digital copies to be distributed as follows:
+When a tribe prepares a contract for energy and mineral development, it must describe the deliverable products and include a requirement that the products be prepared in standard format (see format description above).
+Each energy and mineral development contract will provide funding for a total of six printed and six digital copies to be distributed as follows:

 (a) The tribe will receive two printed and two digital copies of the EMDP report.

-All products generated by EMDP studies may be subject to release under FOIA, as noted above.
-Products include all reports and technical data obtained during the study such as geophysical data, geochemical analyses, core data, lithologic logs, assay data of samples tested, results of special tests, maps and cross sections, status reports and the final report.
+All products generated by EMDP studies belong to the tribe and cannot be released to the public without the tribe's written approval.
+Products include all reports and technical data obtained during the study such as geophysical data, geochemical analyses, core data, lithologic logs, assay data of samples tested, results of special tests, maps and cross sections, status reports, and the final report.